Handling nullFlavor in FHIR Resource Extraction: Clinical ETL Implementation Guide

 Value hidden for privacy/security | Drop from analytical views; retain audit trail |

-Python ETL Implementation with fhir.resources
+Implementation Pattern: End-to-End Extraction with fhir.resources

 import logging

-from typing import Optional, Dict, Any
+from typing import Any

 from fhir.resources.observation import Observation

-# FHIR R4 canonical URL for data-absent-reason
+# FHIR R4 canonical URL for the data-absent-reason extension

 DATA_ABSENT_REASON_URL = "http://hl7.org/fhir/StructureDefinition/data-absent-reason"